-We have two beautiful and historic bed & breakfast inns in Sampson County, located in historic downtown Clinton.
+Enjoy a stay at a historic bed & breakfast inn located in historic downtown Clinton!
 The Ashford Inn was built around 1839 and purchased by Colonel John Ashford, a Civil War veteran, in 1869.
 It’s a Greek Revival house with full corner pilasters and boxed cornices, as well as a three-bay porch with classic pillars.
-The Richert Inn is a classic revival-style home featuring leaded glass windows, soaring Corinthian columns, a wrap-around porch, an upstairs balcony, and Victorian street lights.
-Once inside guests will find 2 front parlors along with a formal dining room off the elegant double foyer.
-It is listed on the Historic registry as the Robert Herring House.

 You’ll also find we have great hotel accommodations centrally located in Clinton that are safe, clean, and ready to greet you with true southern hospitality.
 Feel free to stop by the Sampson County Tourism office to pick up brochures and maps or just to say hello and ask questions.
 We look forward to seeing you and hope you cultivate your spirit in Sampson County!